 Other than the Sagrada Familia and Parque Guell, most of the cities gasp-worthy sights can be enjoyed within strolling distance from the city centre.
 The Cathedral is worth checking out, and the labyrinthine tracery of old cobbled streets that surround it are a great place to wander through just to get a feel for the city.

 Barcelona is a beautiful city!
-Enjoy! almost 6 years ago
+Enjoy! about 6 years ago